 - A. Executive Committee.
-Membership of the Executive Committee shall consist of the officers of the Board which are President, Vice-President, Secretary, Treasurer, and At-Large.
-At the end of the President's term, the At-Large office will be replaced by Past-President.
+Membership of the Executive Committee shall consist of the officers of the Board which are President, Vice-President, Secretary, Treasurer, and Past President.
+If the immediate Past President is unable to serve, a General Member will be voted on by the Board to serve on the Executive Committee.
 A majority of the Executive Committee shall be necessary and sufficient at all meetings to constitute a quorum for the transaction of business.
-The Executive Committee shall have authority to conduct business on behalf of the OCH between regular Board meetings should authority be expressly given to them by the Board.
+The Executive Committee shall have authority to conduct business on behalf of OCH between regular Board meetings should authority be expressly given to them by the Board or in the case of emergencies.
 The Executive Committee will review and recommend changes, if charged by the Board, to the Bylaws. - B. Finance Committee.
-The Treasurer of the Board shall chair a committee comprised of at least three (3) Directors to provide financial oversight for the organization.
-In addition to developing an annual budget, the committee will establish long-term financial goals that will provide for the sustainability of the corporation. - C. Regional Health Assessment and Planning Committee.
-A Director of the Board shall chair the RHAP Committee, which will be comprised of at least two (2) Directors and no fewer than eleven (11) general members, including at least one representative from a Tribe and one representative from each of the three counties in the RSA.
-Thirty-three percent (33%) of RHAP Committee members shall be necessary and sufficient at all meetings to constitute a quorum for the transaction of business, with at least one representative present from each county and ideally at least one representative from a Tribe.
-RHAP Committee membership will be open to each Tribal Nation and multiple sectors; the roster will be updated on a regular basis.
-RHAP Committee regularly reviews health assessments and advises the Board on regional health priorities and how to address them.
+The Treasurer of the Board shall chair a committee comprised of at least three (3) Directors or finance experts from partner organizations to provide financial oversight for the organization.
+In addition to developing an annual budget, the committee will establish long-term financial goals that will provide for the sustainability of the organization.

 ARTICLE VII.
-ADMINISTRATIVE SERVICE ORGANIZATION